alirumane/alirumane.github.io/_posts/2019-03-17-working-with-json-data-in-c.md

 If you are working with some API or with an IoT device that pushes some data to an API, there is a possibility you might be using JSON for the exchange of request.

-Is it a good practice to use JSON formatted data as an exchange for an IoT device?
+Is it a good practice to use JSON formatted data as an exchange for an IoT device that usually has the bandwidth, power, and processing as a constraint?
 Let's keep that topic for another day and focus on working with JSON data in C.

 #### Table of Contents